The first step to feeling in charge of your skin is to book an initial consultation

 Penelope Pratsou: I also see patients that have scarring hair loss.
 This is a different kettle of fish altogether.
 These patients often have other skin problems like lupus or lichen planus where they get patches of hair loss accompanied by scarring that affects the scalp.
 This is an intensely itchy inflammatory skin condition that is present deep within the skin.

 If you experience unexpected hair loss, it is so important that you have an assessment with someone who has a genuine interest in hair loss so that you can be put into a category and treated.
+Find out how to prevent hair loss here.

 If you have any of the symptoms or conditions that we’ve just discussed, we invite you to book a consultation with Dr Penelope Pratsou where she’ll be able to assess your condition and give you a suitable treatment plan.